syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRotator/Sliding-Direction.md

 ---
 layout: post
-title: Various features in Syncfusion® Rotator control for Xamarin.iOS
+title: Sliding Direction in Syncfusion® Rotator Control for Xamarin.iOS
-description: Learn how to set the autoplay option, loop the items, enable Text Area  and choose the navigation direction in Rotator control for Xamarin.Android
+description: Learn how to set the navigation direction in Rotator control for Xamarin.iOS platform
 platform: xamarin.ios
-control: Rotator
+control: SfRotator
 documentation: ug
 ---

 # Sliding Direction

-The `NavigationDirection` property specifies the direction in which items should be navigated in Rotator control.
+The `NavigationDirection` property specifies the direction in which items should be navigated in the Rotator control.

 ## Horizontal

-Items can be navigated in horizontal direction.
+Items can be navigated in the horizontal direction.

 {% tabs %}